 Chef Benjamin Hutt was born in the Beaches neighborhood of Toronto in 1988.
-In an environment full of diversity, he grew up surrounded by the authentic tastes of cuisines from all over the world.
-At a young age, he began to love the oddities in dining.
-There was no culinary creation that could frighten him and no dish was too exotic to taste.
+In an environment full of diversity, he grew up surrounded by the authentic tastes of cuisine from all over the world.
+Even at a young age, he loved food oddities.
+There was no culinary creation that could frighten him, and no dish was too exotic to taste.
 This inspired his curiosities and set the foundation that he would stand upon for the rest of his life.
 He continues to be drawn to new dining experiences and unique flavors.

-In 1996 Chef Hutt moved to Bloomington, IN home to the Big 10 university IU, with his family to find another diverse culinary scene.
-He tried his hand at higher education at IU, quite successfully, he explored music and outdoors studies.
-However, he perpetually found himself drawn to working in restaurants rather than being satisfied in a traditional classroom.
+In 1996 Chef Hutt moved to Bloomington, IN, another diverse culinary scene.
+He tried his hand at higher education at Indiana University, exploring music and outdoors studies.
+However, he perpetually found himself drawn to working in restaurants, rather than being satisfied in a traditional classroom.
 Eventually, he realized it was time to pursue his passion and sought culinary training.

 Chef Hutt went off to Calgary and immersed himself in his education.
-He became obsessed with the culinary industry and began to realize that he was not like many others who see the industry as a merely temporary occupation.
-He began to understand that this industry is what he wanted for the rest of his life.
+He became obsessed with the culinary industry and began to realize that this industry is where he wanted to be for the rest of his life.

 After several internships and much contemplation over what exactly would bring him fulfillment in life, he found himself back in Indiana in 2011.
 He spent four years at FarmBloomington under Chef Daniel Orr, a French trained chef who opened the restaurant in his home state after spending many years in Manhattan.
 Chef Hutt organized a charcuterie and fermentation program, as well as developing menus for breakfast, brunch, lunch, small plates and dinner.
 In his last year with the restaurant the team earned a James Beard nomination for the Great Lakes region.

-After his time at FarmBloomington under Chef Orr, Chef Hutt and then girlfriend Maggie relocated to Denver and he began work at The Kitchen Denver.
-In about a year's time he was promoted to the position of Sous Chef and was scheduled to open their new location in Cherry Creek.
+After his time at FarmBloomington under Chef Orr, Chef Hutt relocated to Denver and began work at The Kitchen Denver.
+While re-immersing himself in line cooking, he had the privilege of running many of the Community Night menus with outstanding success.
+In about a year's time he was promoted to the position of Sous Chef.

-In September 2016, he and Maggie were married in Indiana.
-With a little help from some friends, Chef Hutt catered the entire wedding for 150 guests; all the while celebrating into the early morning hours.
+In September 2016, he married his wife Maggie back home in Indiana.
+With a little help from some friends, Chef Hutt catered the entire wedding for 150 guests; all the while celebrating the day and night away with loved ones.